RohanpatelUpenn/FISHnet/README.md

 | `Size Exclusion`  | Integer | Removes domains less than N bins. |

 When considering the interplay of 'Distances' and 'Plateau Size' keep in mind that having distances that are closely spaced will require a larger plateau size, while having distances that are spaced farther part will require lower a 'Plateau size'.

+## Requirments:

+## Example Code Running FISHnet:

+## Output of Example:

+## For a jupyter notebook in which you can run FISHnet on HCT116 dataset chr21:34.6-37.1Mb (Bintu, et. al. Science, 2018).
+Link to dataset: https://github.com/BogdanBintu/ChromatinImaging/tree/master go to tutorials folder!